jayalcock/sale-monitor-next/DOCKER.md

 ```

 2. **Web runs with gunicorn by default**
-The docker-compose configuration already uses gunicorn for the web service.
+The docker-compose configuration already uses gunicorn for the web process.

 3. **Set resource limits**:
 ```yaml